Double Glazing Quotes

 • Reduce outside noise

-It can save the average home up to £180 a year on their energy bills
+• Double glazing can save the average household up to £140 a year

-Let's not beat around the bush, installing doubling glazing is expensive, costing upwards of £10,000 for the average home.
-It's well worth it though, since your new double glazed windows will make your home warmer, quieter, and more secure.
+Installing double glazing is expensive, costing upwards of £10,000-£15,000 for the average home.
+It’s well worth it though, since your new double glazed windows will make your home warmer, quieter and more secure.

 We’ll break down double glazing costs by house size, window material and design in this article, so you can make an informed decision on what option is best for you.